Koke History, Family Crest & Coats of Arms

 Early History of the Koke family

-Another 171 words (12 lines of text) are included under the topic Early Koke History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Koke research.
+Another 86 words (6 lines of text) covering the years 1679 and 1660 are included under the topic Early Koke History in all our PDF Extended History products and printed products wherever possible.

 Koke Spelling Variations